 Do cucumbers firm up the skin under my eyes?
 Cucumbers naturally tighten and firm your skin.
 The juice can also refresh your skin and tighten pores.
 Use this on puffy under eyes and fine lines around your eyes or anywhere on your face.

 Can I use regular moisturizer as under eye cream?
 You can certainly use whatever moisturizer you’re using on the rest of your face to treat your eyes.
 But eye creams typically differ from regular facial moisturizers in a few key ways.
-For one, active ingredients such as retinol appear in lower concentrations in order to be less irritating to delicate eye skin.
+For one, active ingredients such as retinol appear to be less irritating to delicate eye skin in lower concentrations.
 Eye creams are also almost always fragrance-free, which cuts out another possible irritant.

 When should you start using eye cream?
 When it comes to skincare, the earlier the better.
 Many people start using eye cream in their 30s—when they start noticing the first subtle crease on the outer corner of their eyes—but even before you see a wrinkle, you can start as early as your 20s.
 That’s because the best results come from prevention.